readthedocs/readthedocs.org/docs/terms-of-service.rst

 Our services
 ~~~~~~~~~~~~

-Read the Docs is made up of:
+Read the Docs is made up of the following Websites:

 readthedocs.org ("Read the Docs Community")
     This is a website aimed at documentation authors and project maintainers